somethingindependent/thewright-site/_talks/keynote-wednesday-tba.md

 ---
-title: 'A Sense of Place: Perspectives from the Rocky Mountain West (keynote)'
+title: 'A Sense of Place: Perspectives from the Rocky Mountain West (KEYNOTE)'
 kind: session
 date: 2018-05-02 11:30:00 +0000
 date_end: 2018-05-02 12:30:00 +0000